jiayuewu16/Taskify/README.md

 **Required Must-have Stories**

 * User can create a new account.
 * User can log into and out of accounts.
-Chores are tied to account.
+Tasks are tied to account.
-* User can create a chore item with a title, description, and points (assigned to themselves by default)
+* User can create a task item with a title, description, and points (assigned to themselves by default)
-* User can see all their chore items.
+* User can see all their task items.
-* User can mark that chore complete and earn a specified number of points.
+* User can mark that task complete and earn a specified number of points.
-* User can set that chore to give a push notification at a specific time.
+* User can set that task to give a push notification at a specific time.
 * User can set rewards at specific point threshholds that, when reached, displays a simple message (such as a Toast) that informs them that they have earned that reward.
 * User can see all their rewards.
-* User can upload images of rewards and chores.
+* User can upload images of rewards and fasks.
-* Accounts are split between "parent" and "child" accounts, where parent accounts can assign chores/points thresholds, and children cannot assign chores or change points thresholds.
+* Accounts are split between "parent" and "child" accounts, where parent accounts can assign tasks/points thresholds, and children cannot assign tasks or change points thresholds.
 * Parent can be associated with a specific child account.

 **Optional Nice-to-have Stories**
 * Parent can be associated with multiple children
-   * Parents can assign chores to specific children.
+   * Parents can assign tasks to specific children.
    * Parents can assign points thresholds to specific children.
-   * Parents have different Tasks and Rewards screens that reflect multiple children.
 * Parent accounts can be created.
 Parents then create a child account and give a key to their child to create a linked child account.
 * Parents can view details about specific children.
-* Parents can view details of chores.
+* Parents can view details of tasks.
-* Parents can edit chores.
+* Parents can edit tasks.
-* User can set recurring chores.
+* User can set recurring tasks.
 * Parents can view details of rewards.
 * Parents can edit rewards.
 * Rewards splash screen for the child when a child reaches a points threshold.